 All the best,

-Proposal template when you haven't heard back after the date your client said they'd inform you
+Email #4: Follow-up email template to use when you haven't heard back after the date your client said they'd inform you

-If your client hasn't gotten back to you by the time they said they would, here's a good sample email that follows up with them and asks for an updated timeline.
+If your client hasn't gotten back to you by the time they said they would, here's a good follow-up email that connects with them and asks for an updated timeline.
 With all follow-up emails, ensure that you are offering value to them and thinking of their possible needs.

 I hope your week has been going well.
 I wanted to follow up with you regarding the pitch I sent last week.
-I know you were hoping to circle back by X date and it there seems to be a short delay.
+I know you were hoping to respond by X date and it there seems to be a short delay.

 If possible, would you be able to provide an updated idea of when I might hear back for planning purposes?